 In 2011 he started to teach cello-solo at the Academy of performing Arts in Prague and in 2013 he became a Professor at the Prague Conservatory.
 In 2014 he was chosen to be a chairman of the permanent committee of the international competition Prague spring.
 In 2016 he became a member of the board of directors of the Foundation Bohuslav Martinu.
 Since 2018 he is a member of the artistic board of the international festival Prague spring.

 Since April 2017 he is collaborating as a cellist of the Wihan string quartet.
-So far they recorded 4 CDs and played almost 100 concerts in Czech republic, France, England, Slovakia and Japan.
+So far they recorded 4 CDs and played more than 100 concerts in Czech republic, France, England, Switzerland, Austria, Slovakia and Japan.

 He plays an outstanding contemporary instrument made by French violin-maker Christian Bayon 2006 and the bow made by French bow-maker Nicole Descloux 2000.